About: Cape Sands Ballroom: Policies

 Doctor’s approval to participate if there is a history of any surgeries, injuries or conditions that could cause balance, gait, or cognitive issues.

 Ability to remain actively participating for the full length of the class.
 For safety reasons, there are no seated breaks during class.
-Instead, a
+Time will be allocated after every class for participants to stretch and cool-down independently.

 Maintaining balance while shifting weight from foot to foot and traveling forward, backward and sideways.